Have 10 days in Costa Rica? Awesome! That’s a nice amount of time to visit a couple destinations and not feel too rushed.

-What to Know About This 10 Days in Costa Rica Sample Itinerary
+What to Know About This Costa Rica Itinerary 10 days

 You can rent a car, book shuttles or take the bus

-Then if you’re on a budget, you can take the bus.
+If you’re on a budget, you can take the public bus.
 Just make sure to check the schedule, especially for the day you land since the last bus from San Jose to Puerto Viejo is at 4 PM and this ride takes around 5 hours.
-You can also take shuttles: private or shared.
+You might have to do a mix of public bus and shared shuttles, depending on your travel times in order to maximize the days you have in Costa Rica.

 Pack appropriately for San Jose and Puerto Viejo